SabarishMN/genAI/README.md

 ## Technologies Used

 - **Azure AI**: Utilized for its advanced search and indexing capabilities.
+- **Azure AI Document Intelligence**: Used for processing invoice images and extracting relevant information.
 - **OpenAI API**: Employed for generating responses based on the retrieved information.
 - **Azure Storage**: Used for storing data in JSON format within containers.